-Practice of education for adults at universities also seems to call some reform on people's consciousness in and outside the institution; such practice of universities is often not so valued publicly, and there exists also a tendency within faculties to look down upon it as something which second-rate universities are doing (this is not a problem unique to Japanese universities).
-In order to change this situation, some active measures, such as a program of MEXT to promote good practice of that education which responds to the adults' needs of learning again, should be taken so that universities' role of educating adults get highly valued in a society.
+Some reform on people's consciousness in and outside the universities also seems to be necessary so that the practice of education for adults will flourish at universities; such practice of universities is often not so valued, and there exists also a tendency within faculties to look down upon it as something which second-rate universities are doing (this is not a problem unique to Japanese universities).
+In order to change this situation, some active measures should be taken, such as a program of MEXT to promote good practice of education which responds to the adults' needs of re-learning, so that universities' role of educating adults will become valued in a society.